Structures: derived types

 intrinsic type – recall that the real and imaginary components of a complex

-are accessed with z%re
+variable z are accessed with z%re and z%im respectively.

 An array of types is defined in the usual way, and the component selector is applied to individual elements, e.g.,